canonical/gomaasclient/README.md

 You can use the [replace](https://go.dev/ref/mod#go-mod-file-replace) directive, so you don't have to change old imports everywhere.

-:warning: We are planning to make this change on the **26th of June at 11:00 UTC** :warning:

 ---

 This repository contains the following  packages: